justmat/silos/README.md

 ![](assets/silos.png)
 —————

-### silos contains 4 tracks, each with it's own 8 second buffer. the parameters for control are:
+### silos granular engine contains 4 tracks, each with its own 8 second buffer. the parameters for controlling the engine are:

 * gain = output level for the voice (0 - 1)
 * position = position within the buffer (0 - 1)
 * speed = playhead speed (-4 - 4)